omissis/claude-desktop-linux-installer/README.md

 Claude Desktop is a native desktop application for Claude AI by Anthropic, providing access to Claude's AI capabilities with a dedicated interface.
 One of the main reasons to use the desktop client instead of the [Claude.ai website](https://claude.ai) is for MCP support, which allows your client to do things such as access your local file system and integrate with services the web client is unable to.

-Anthropic does not provide builds for the CLaude Desktop client -- even though 99% of their infrastructure runs on Linux.
-Because they do not provide an official client, we have to build ome ourselves.
-This script simply takes the latest available Windows build, extract it, and re-builds it.
+Anthropic does not provide Linux builds for the Claude Desktop client -- even though 99% of their infrastructure runs on Linux.
+This script simply takes the latest available Windows build, extracts it, and re-builds it.

 ## Requirements